rebelsky/csc207c/_eboards/eboard07-2.md

 I will reserve ten minutes at the end of class today for you to make plans with your partner (e.g., meeting times).

+### Questions

+**Do we submit one project each or one project together?**

+> Just one project for the two (sometimes three) of you.

+**Should we share one GitHub repository?**

+> Yes.
+One of my goals is that you have experience working with another person in the same repository.
+(It gets better on the next assignment.)

 Notes from Tuesday's lab
 ------------------------